 - 1. Complete and submit a Transfer of Credit Application to the Program Academic Director. - 2.
 Provide official transcript(s) of all previous post-secondary education including any applicable military transcripts.
 Transcripts are required to post transfer credits.
 Note: Applicants utilizing VA educational benefits must submit copies of all previous postsecondary education transcripts including military transcripts. - 3.
 Completed modules from another Mikhail Education Corporation campus or courses from another accredited post-secondary training programs that correspond directly in content, scope and length to ATI modules will be considered for credit. - 4.
-Only training courses/modules with a grade of C or 2.0 or above, which have been completed within the last 18 months for diploma programs or the last 24 months for an AAS degree program, will be considered for credit.

-- 5. Credit by examination, prior work experience, internships or practicum is not accepted. - 6.
+Only training courses/modules with a grade of 2.0 or above, which have been completed within the last 18 months for diploma programs or the last 24 months for an AAS degree program, will be considered for credit. - 5.
+Credit by examination, prior work experience, internships or practicum is not accepted. - 6.
 No more than 50% of the total credits of the program can be accepted from transfer credits outside of the MEC school system. - 7.
-All decisions made by the Program's Academic Director regarding Transfer of Credit are final and based wholly on the criteria as stated in these policies and procedures. - 8.
-ATI does not charge any fee for evaluating or accepting transfer credits.
+All decisions made by the Program's Academic Director regarding Transfer of Credit are based wholly on the criteria as stated in these policies and procedures.
+Students who wish to appeal the Academic Director's decision should contact the Campus Director within five calendar days from the date of notification.

+- 8. ATI does not charge any fee for evaluating or accepting transfer credits.
 The approval of transfer credits will reduce one's tuition charge and may affect financial aid eligibility and the length of one's program. - 9.
 All Transfer of Credit must be reviewed, approved, and awarded within four weeks of commencement of a student's ATI program of study for that student to receive Transfer of Credit.